GlacioHack/geoutils/doc/source/vector_class.md

 ```

 The {func}`~geoutils.Vector.crop` function can also be passed a {class}`list` or {class}`tuple` of bounds (`xmin`,
 `ymin`, `xmax`, `ymax`).
-File-backed vectors defer this selection until their data are requested.
+Unloaded vectors defer this selection until their data are requested.

 By default, crop returns a new {class}`~geoutils.Vector` containing every unchanged geometry that intersects the
 extent.
 Pass `mode="within"` to keep only geometries fully contained by it.
 Use {func}`~geoutils.Vector.clip` to cut
 intersecting geometries exactly at a mask boundary.
-Dask-backed accessors clip their existing partitions lazily.
-Pass a {class}`~geoutils.multiproc.MultiprocConfig` with an integer feature chunk size to clip a file-backed vector
-in worker processes and write an unloaded GeoPackage result.

 ```{code-cell} ipython3
 # Select fully contained features, or cut geometries to the same extent